-From the record in this case, it is evident that Respondent was, and is, aware of Complainant and its SOLVAY trademarks, and does not have any rights or legitimate interests in the Domain Name.
-Complainant has confirmed that Respondent is not affiliated with Complainant, or otherwise authorized or licensed to use the SOLVAY trademarks or to seek registration of any domain name incorporating the trademarks.
-Respondent is also not known to be associated with the SOLVAY trademarks, and there is no evidence showing that Respondent has been commonly known by the Domain Name.
+From the record in this case, it is evident that Respondent was, and is, aware of Complainant and its BULGARI trademarks, and does not have any rights or legitimate interests in the Domain Name.
+Complainant has confirmed that Respondent is not affiliated with Complainant, or otherwise authorized or licensed to use the BULGARI trademarks or to seek registration of any domain name incorporating the trademarks.
+Respondent is also not known to be associated with the BULGARI trademarks, and there is no evidence showing that Respondent has been commonly known by the Domain Name.

 In addition, Respondent has not used the Domain Name in connection with a bona fide offering of goods or services or a legitimate noncommercial or fair use.
-Rather, at the time Complainant became aware of the Domain Name, the Domain Name redirected to an inactive page.
-Such does not constitute a bona fide offering of goods or services or a legitimate noncommercial or fair use and cannot under the circumstances confer on Respondent any rights or legitimate interests in the Domain Name.
+Rather, the Domain Name redirects to an inactive page.
+Such use does not constitute a bona fide offering of goods or services or a legitimate noncommercial or fair use and cannot under the circumstances confer on Respondent any rights or legitimate interests in the Domain Name.
 See, e.g., Intesa Sanpaolo S.p.A. v.
 Charles Duke / Oneandone Private Registration, WIPO Case No. D2013-0875.

 Accordingly, Complainant has provided evidence supporting its prima facie claim that Respondent lacks any rights or legitimate interests in the Domain Name.
 Respondent has failed to produce countervailing evidence of any rights or legitimate interests in the Domain Name.
+Moreover, the nature of the Domain Name is inherently misleading as it effectively impersonates or suggests sponsorship or endorsement by the trademark owner.
+See WIPO Overview 3.0, section 2.5.1.
 Thus, the Panel concludes that Respondent does not have any rights or legitimate interests in the Domain Name and Complainant has met its burden under paragraph 4(a)(ii) of the Policy.